BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on group solvency.pdf.md

 EIOPA-BoS-14/181 EN

-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo consists of a graphic element and text.
-The graphic is a blue, translucent, rounded diamond shape containing the European Union symbol, a circle of stars.
-Below the graphic is the stylized lowercase acronym "eiopa" and the full name of the authority in uppercase letters.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A title card with the text 'Guidelines on group solvency' in bold black letters on a plain light blue background.